MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 }
 ```

 This method relies on information that is stored in the parameters file.
-We could have queried the VM directly to get its NIC, then queried the NIC to find which IP resource it's associated with, then queried the IP resource to get its public IP.
-But that's a long chain of dependencies and operations to resolve, making it expensive compared to a lookup of a value contained within local data.
-Since the JSON information is not loaded into an annotated struct, it needs to be typecast to get the string values to display.
-Fortunately, there is no need for a type switch since we know the exact format of the JSON file itself.
+The code could query the VM directly to get its NIC, query the NIC to get its IP resource, and then query the IP resource directly.
+That's a long chain of dependencies and operations to resolve, making it expensive.
+Since the JSON information is local, it can be loaded instead.

+The values for the VM user and password are likewise loaded from the JSON.

 ## Next steps